Posts for category: Therapy

 - Show specific steps to a desired goal

-- Help family members cope and have better day-to-day functionality even when a mentally ill or addicted family member does not seek treatment
+- Help family members cope and have better day-to-day functionality even when a mentally ill family member does not seek treatment

 The American Association for Marriage and Family Therapy maintains that this approach to therapy is often more effective than individual therapy as it addresses the needs and concerns of the entire family unit.
 It helps families experiencing:

 What therapy sessions look like

 Typically, families come in for an initial evaluation with one of our trained therapists.
 Therapists may do some psychological testing (such as a personality profile).
 He or she will speak with the family as a group and to each individual separately to understand the areas of conflict and concern.

 Plus, the therapist outlines rules for each one-hour session (one person speaks at a time, for instance) and how many sessions may be anticipated.
 Normally, family therapy is short-term.
 Also, family members may come in and out of therapy as needed.